its0Vivek/portfolio/README.md

 ## Project Structure

 ```
-portfolio/
-├── src/
-│   ├── app/              # App router pages
-│   │   ├── about/        # About page
-│   │   ├── work/         # Work experience
-│   │   ├── projects/     # Projects showcase
+├── docs/               # Documentation
-│   │   ├── posts/        # Blog posts
+├── posts/             # Blog posts (Markdown)
-│   │   └── contact/      # Contact page
-│   ├── components/       # React components
-│   └── styles/          # Global styles
 ├── public/            # Static assets
+└── src/
+    ├── app/          # Next.js app router pages
+    ├── components/   # React components
+    ├── lib/          # Utility functions
-└── package.json        # Dependencies
+    └── styles/       # Global styles
 ```

+## Writing Blog Posts

+This portfolio includes a blog system that supports Markdown posts with frontmatter.
+For detailed instructions on writing and publishing blog posts, see the [Blog Writing Guide](docs/BLOG_GUIDE.md).

+### Quick Start for Blog Posts

+1. Create a new `.md` file in the `posts` directory
+2. Add required frontmatter (title, date, excerpt, etc.)
+3. Write your content in Markdown
+4. The blog will automatically update

 ## Customization

-1. Update your personal information in the respective components
+1. **Personal Information**: Update `src/app/layout.tsx` with your name and metadata
-2. Modify the color scheme in `globals.css`
-3. Add your projects in the Projects section
-4. Write your blog posts in the Posts section
-5. Update your work experience in the Work section
+2. **Projects**: Modify `src/app/projects/page.tsx` to add your projects
+3. **Skills**: Update `src/app/work/page.tsx` with your skills
+4. **Contact**: Edit `src/app/contact/page.tsx` with your contact information

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Next.js Team for the amazing framework
+- Vercel for hosting
+- All contributors and users of this template

 ## Deployment